Leadership

 KRISTIN HANSEN

-In addition to her role at Civic Health Project, Kristin serves on the advisory boards of AllSides, Business for America, and Listen First Project.
+In addition to her role at Bridge Entertainment Labs, Kristin serves on the advisory boards of AllSides, Business for America, and Listen First Project.
 She also serves as a year-round lecturer in Strategic Communications at the Stanford Graduate School of Business.

 Prior to her current work in civil discourse, Kristin held senior executive roles at Intel, IBM, and multiple start-up software companies.
 She holds a BA in Political Science and an MA in International Policy Studies from Stanford University, and an MBA from the Stanford Graduate School of Business.